deforum-art/sd-webui-deforum/README.md

 2. Download this repository and put the files deforum.py and the 'deforum' folder into the 'scripts' folder inside your WebUI installation directory

-3. Open the webui, switch to 'img2img' tab and select 'Deforum v0.5-webui-beta' in the 'Custom scripts' dropdown menu
+3. **Important: If you want to use 3D mode, launch the WebUI with the `--disable-safe-unpickle` option or else it won't let you to use the depth models!** .Open the webui, switch to 'img2img' tab and select 'Deforum v0.5-webui-beta' in the 'Custom scripts' dropdown menu

 4. Enter the animation settings.
-Refer to [this general guide](https://docs.google.com/document/d/1pEobUknMFMkn8F5TMsv8qRzamXX_75BShMMXV8IFslI/edit) and [this guide to math keyframing functions in Deforum](https://docs.google.com/document/d/1pfW1PwbDIuW0cv-dnuyYj1UzPqe23BlSLTJsqazffXM/edit?usp=sharing)
+Refer to [this general guide](https://docs.google.com/document/d/1pEobUknMFMkn8F5TMsv8qRzamXX_75BShMMXV8IFslI/edit) and [this guide to math keyframing functions in Deforum](https://docs.google.com/document/d/1pfW1PwbDIuW0cv-dnuyYj1UzPqe23BlSLTJsqazffXM/edit?usp=sharing).
+However, **in this version prompt weights less than zero don't just like in original Deforum!** Split the positive and the negative prompt in the json section using --neg argument like this "apple:\`where(cos(t)>=0, cos(t), 0)\`, snow --neg strawberry:\`where(cos(t)<0, -cos(t), 0)\`"

-5. Run the script and see if you got it working or even got something. **In this version prompt weights less than zero don't work properly yet!** Split the positive and the negative prompt using --neg argument like this "apple:\`where(cos(t)>=0, cos(t), 0)\`, snow --neg strawberry:\`where(cos(t)<0, -cos(t), 0)\`"
+5. Run the script and see if you got it working or even got something. **In 3D mode a large delay is expected at first** as the script downloads the depth models.

 6. If it gives errors on missing modules, run `pip install requirements.txt` with `requirements.txt` being from this repo.